 The intention of this list is to simplify Blue Angel registration of products for producers of lubricants and hydraulic fluids, as additional data is not required for products listed in this section.

 Testing and rating of products follow similar procedures to that of the EU-Ecolabel and is carried out by the RAL gGmbH.
 The release of a product is confirmed through a declaration, which we would gladly send you upon request.
-You can find detailed information on listed products in our Ecolabel-flyer.
 Feel free to contact us with any further questions.

 How we can support you…